Frequently Asked Questions

-GHGA is the German Human Genome-Phenome Archive.
-Started in late 2020, we are building a secure national omics data infrastructure that provides a secure platform for data sharing and secondary use of human genome data from research and clinical sequencing.
+The German Human Genome-Phenome Archive (GHGA) is a national omics data infrastructure that provides a secure platform for data sharing and secondary use of human genome data from research and clinical sequencing.

 GHGA’s mission can be found here.